dekuNukem/traffic-cone-film-scanning/README.md

 ### I'm using some other lens!

-take a look at this article to customize the cone to your specific lens
+take a look at this article to customize the cone to your specific lens.

-Print using your favioute slicer

-im not going to go over how to do it step-by-step, but it should be fairly easy to print.
-2 hours for 35mm, 8 hours for 120.
+Load up the model in your slicer.
+It should be very easy to print, so don't be afraid to turn up the speed.

 ## Putting everything together